petereberle/petereberle/projects.md

 # BAMP
 * ![](images/bamp_main.jpg)
-* [BAMP (Boise All Ages Movement Project)](http://www.boiseallagesproject.org/) is a nonprofit dedicated to establishing an all-ages, inclusive community space and music/arts venue.
+* [BAMP (Boise All Ages Movement Project)](http://www.boiseallagesproject.org/) is a nonprofit dedicated to establishing an all-ages, inclusive community space and music venue.
 BAMP asked [One Stone's](https://onestone.org/) student design interns to create a new logo that would better capture the energy of their growing organization.
 The final image is collaboration between myself and another student intern.

 <!--secondary images-->